Appeal of Academic Decisions

 The University of Alaska appeals policies can be found in the Regents’ Policy and University Regulation Part IX — Student Affairs, Chapter 09.03, Student Dispute Resolution, available online at http://www.alaska.edu/bor/policy-regulations/.

 Grade Error Policy

 A grade other than an incomplete or deferred submitted by the instructor after a course is completed is the final grade and becomes part of the student’s permanent academic record.
 A grade will not be changed unless the instructor made a legitimate error in calculating the grade.
 If an error has occurred, contact the instructor immediately.
 Grade error corrections must be received within 30 class days after the beginning of the next regular semester, and must be approved by the instructor’s department head and dean.
 This is not an appeal of an academic decision.

 Grade Appeals Policy

-A student who wishes to appeal a faculty decision on a final grade must submit a grade appeal form, available at the Office of Admissions and the Registrar.
+A student who wishes to appeal a faculty decision on a final grade must submit a grade appeal form, available at the Office of the Registrar.
 There are only two valid reasons for appeal of a grade: